Codimension-one foliations on adjoint varieties: Foliations on adjoint varieties with Picard number two

 \subsection{Acknowledgements}

 I would like to thank my PhD advisors Carolina Araujo and Daniele Faenzi, for all the support and guidance in the process of construction of this paper.
 I am also grateful to Jorge Vitório Pereira, for all the discussions we had during his visit to Dijon in May 2024, which was crucial for the development of this work.
 I am really grateful for all the discussions I had with Alan Muniz and Vladimiro Benedetti, I've learned a lot from them.
-I would also like to thank Gabriel Fazoli and Caio Melo for always being open to answering my questions about foliations.
+I also thank Calum Spicer for his careful reading and for providing corrections and suggestions that helped improve the paper.
+Finally, I would like to thank Gabriel Fazoli and Caio Melo for always being open to answering my questions about foliations.

-This work was partially supported by the CAPES-COFECUB programme (project number: Ma 1017/24), funded by the French Ministry for Europe and Foreign Affairs, the French Ministry for Higher Education, and CAPES.
-I also thank CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico) for the financial support during my studies at IMPA and CAPES (Coordenação de Aperfeiçoamento de Pessoal de Nível Superior) for supporting my time in France.
+I was supported by CNPq Grant Number 140986/2021-9 and CAPES - PDSE - Programa de Doutorado Sanduíche no Exterior Grant Number 88881.846472/2023-01.
+This work also was partially supported by the CAPES-COFECUB programme (project number: Ma 1017/24), funded by the French Ministry for Europe and Foreign Affairs, the French Ministry for Higher Education, and CAPES.